rdbraber/ansible_test_setup/README.md

 The public key of the root account of the ansible server is copied to the testservers.
 An inventory file is available in the directory /vagrant/ansible.

+Make sure you have both Vagrant, Virtualbox and git installed.